-New evidence for genetic bases of liver cancer reportedJuly 1st, 2013 in Genetics /
+New evidence for genetic bases of liver cancer reportedJuly 1, 2013 in Medicine & Health / Genetics

 The Asian Cancer Research Group (ACRG), an independent, not-for-profit company in collaboration with BGI, the world's largest genomics organization, and The University of Hong Kong (HKU), jointly announced the publication of findings from a study of recurrent mutations in hepatocellular carcinoma (HCC), one of the most deadly cancers worldwide, in the international journal Genome Research.
 The study provides new insights into potential therapeutic intervention strategies for this common form of liver cancer.